What is the GDPR?

 After users have downloaded the guide, send a push notification encouraging them to allow sharing.

-User Engagement Reports: Users who have not allowed sharing will be anonymized in these reports.
+User Engagement Reports: Users who have not allowed sharing will not appear in these reports.

 Audience Insights Users Views: Audience Insights views of users who have not consented to sharing will not be viewable.